· 2 min read

 Organizations can use the new standard to make documented and measurable efforts to improve the environmental, social, economic and supply chain performance of their businesses.
 Service providers can use NSF/ANSI 391.1 to:

-"The NSF/ANSI 391.1 Joint Committee, through NSF International and in conjunction with government, non-government and industry organizations, has put a great deal of time and effort into developing a sustainability standard that allows professional services providers to demonstrate their ability to provide products and services in a sustainable manner,” said Jeff Olsen, member of NSF’s Council of Public Health Consultants (CPHC) and chair of the NSF/ANSI 391.1 Joint Committee.
+"The NSF/ANSI 391.1 Joint Committee, through NSF and in conjunction with government, non-government and industry organizations, has put a great deal of time and effort into developing a sustainability standard that allows professional services providers to demonstrate their ability to provide products and services in a sustainable manner,” said Jeff Olsen, member of NSF’s Council of Public Health Consultants (CPHC) and chair of the NSF/ANSI 391.1 Joint Committee.
 “I encourage all professional service providers to embrace this standard as a way of assuring their customers that their claims of sustainability are accurate and fair."

-Editor’s Note: For media interviews, please contact Thomas Frey, APR at firstname.lastname@example.org or +1 734.214.6242.
+Editor’s Note: For media interviews, please visit our Contact Us page or call +1 734.214.6242.

-In 2019, NSF International is celebrating 75 years of protecting and improving human health.
+In 2019, NSF is celebrating 75 years of protecting and improving human health.
 The independent, global organization facilitates standards development, and tests and certifies products for the food, water, health sciences, sustainability and consumer goods industries to minimize adverse health effects and protect the environment.
 Founded in 1944, NSF is committed to protecting human health and safety worldwide.
-With operations in more than 175 countries, NSF International is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.
+With operations in more than 175 countries, NSF is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.